 Mary Elizabeth "Minna" DIXON, first child of Mary and George Dixon, born 21st May 1868 at The Manor House, Corfe Castle, Dorset.
 She was a companion to her widowed mother until the latter’s death.
 Mary then lived near her maternal cousins in Parkstone, Dorset, from 1923 until her death, unmarried, on 29th April 1951.

 George Thomas DIXON, second child of Mary and George Dixon, formerly of Bradley Hall, Derbyshire, Commissioner of Livestock, Board of Agriculture & Fisheries, England and Wales, O.B.E.
 George was born 25th March 1873 at Bradley Hall.
+He regularly rode to hounds as a young man, was a keen fly-fisherman and when shooting seldom, if ever, missed a shot.
 Educated at Repton, he experienced considerable ill-health when 17 years old.
 A doctor recommended the Tropics, so George went to train in Ceylon (Sri Lanka) to be a tea planter.
 Nearly losing his life there, another doctor recommended an extremely cold, dry climate !
 George travelled to the North West Territory of Canada, where he became a salmon fisherman.
 His illness, undiagnosed tuberculosis, never troubled him again.
 Serving next in the North-West Mounted Police, he experienced police work during the gold rush in the adjoining Yukon.
 Latterly, he became a rancher with a friend at Bowness Ranch, near Calgary, Alberta.
 He returned to England on his father’s death.
 Selling his estate in 1910, he joined the Forestry Commission, moving later to the Board of Agriculture & Fisheries, where he became a Livestock Inspector.
 Promoted to head that department as the Commissioner for England and Wales, he was awarded for his services in the New Year’s Honours List, 1931, with the O.B.E., (Civil Division).
 Retiring in 1938, he was recalled to serve as Land Commissioner, Devon & Cornwall, 1939-1940.
 George died at Grange-in-Borrowdale, Cumberland on 9th February 1951.
 He had married at Tiverton, Devon, on 17th January 1911, Hilda Marian EGREMONT, daughter of Edgar J. Egremont.
 The service was conducted by his cousin, the Rev. William D. Filliter.
 George and Hilda had two children :

 Elizabeth Mary DIXON, second child of George and Hilda.
 She married Lt Colonel John Patrick DE MOLEYNS WILKINSON.
 They have descendants.